Maxim-Mazurok/carsgallery.com.ua/README.md

 - [x] Configure free SSL-certificate

 ## Release check-list
-- [ ] Translation
+- [x] Translation
-  - [ ] Check that everything is translated
+  - [x] Check that everything is translated
-  - [ ] Check that there's no unresolved translations
+  - [x] Check that there's no unresolved translations
-  - [ ] Disable i18n debug mode
+  - [x] Disable i18n debug mode
 - [ ] Check any eslint issues
   - [ ] Make sure that telegram links are set
 - [ ] Run pa11y tests
-- [ ] Enable slider animation (add `interval={5000}` to `<Slider/>` in `Home.js`)
+- [x] Enable slider animation (add `interval={5000}` to `<Slider/>` in `Home.js`)
-- [ ] Make sure everything works fine on hosting
+- [x] Make sure everything works fine on hosting
-  - Server-side rendering with PHP? [read](https://sebastiandedeyne.com/server-side-rendering-javascript-from-php/)
+  - [x] Server-side rendering with PHP? [read](https://sebastiandedeyne.com/server-side-rendering-javascript-from-php/) - outside of the current version scope
-  - Ask hosting support to enable NodeJS?
+  - [x] Ask hosting support to enable NodeJS? - they can't do that
-  - Setup routing, so that CMS works, and React renders correctly?
+  - [x] Setup routing, so that CMS works, and React renders correctly? - yes, done
-  - Use hash-routing strategy for React?
+  - [x] Use hash-routing strategy for React? - yes, by default
-  - Use subdomain for CMS?
+  - [x] Use subdomain for CMS? - yes, `cms` subdomain
-- [ ] Set favicon using [generator](https://realfavicongenerator.net/) or something react-specific
+- [x] Set favicon using [generator](https://realfavicongenerator.net/) or something react-specific
-- [ ] Add Callback hunter?
+- [x] Add Callback hunter? - outside of the current version scope

 ## Finances
 - [ ] Get $500 after the job is done